floodnet-nyc/flood-sensor/hardware/solar-mount/Autodesk/readme.md

 <img src="solar-panel-mount-v2.png" width="50%">
 </p>

-The third version of the solar panel mount addresses the lack of cable tension support in the previous iterations.
+The second version of the solar panel mount addresses the lack of cable tension support in the previous iterations.
 In an attempt to help ease the pull directly behind the solar panel, the hole through which the solar port cable is looped through was moved lower down towards the base.

 <p align="center">
 <img src="version2back.png" width="50%">